BDhackers009/incentiveBOT/README.md

 ## Usage

 ### Running the Scripts
+0. Open incentive.finance and go to trade and set trade % then run the script as follows.

-1. Run the automation script:
+2. Run the automation script:
    ```python
    python advanced.py
    ```